 A transforaminal epidural injection is a minimally invasive procedure injected under fluoroscopic guidance that can help relieve back and leg pain caused by inflamed spinal nerves.
-It is an injection of a long acting steroid into the opening at the side of the spine where a nerve root exits.
+It is an injection of a long-acting steroid into the opening at the side of the spine where a nerve root exits.
 This opening is known as a foramen.
-There is a small sleeve of the epidural space that extends out over the nerve root for a short distance.
+A small sleeve of the epidural space extends out over the nerve root for a short distance.
 This epidural root sleeve is just outside the spinal canal.
-Sometimes these injections are referred to as root sleeve blocks, root blocks or transforaminal epidural blocks.
+Sometimes these injections are referred to as root sleeve blocks, root blocks, or transforaminal epidural blocks.

-The long acting steroid that is injected reduces the inflammation and swelling of spinal nerve roots and other tissues surrounding the spinal nerve root.
-With the reduction in inflammation, irritation or swelling patients will find the benefits of reduced pain, tingling and numbness and other symptoms.
+The long-acting steroid that is injected reduces the inflammation and swelling of spinal nerve roots and other tissues surrounding the spinal nerve root.
+By reducing inflammation, irritation, or swelling, patients will find the benefits of reduced pain, tingling and numbness, and other symptoms.

 A transforaminal epidural injection is an outpatient procedure.

 The injection takes just a few minutes, but extra time is needed to get ready.

 - Monitoring devices may be attached to your chest or side.
 These devices measure your heart rate, breathing, and blood pressure.